What to Do When a Relative Won’t Pay You Back

 “One of my first rules for my clients is: ‘Assume when you loan money to family that you will never see it again,'” says Heitman.

-Heitman says it's not that all relatives are irresponsible or callous toward family loans.
-But there's simply too many individual variables that may make repayment of a personal loan highly doubtful.
+Heitman says it’s not that all relatives are irresponsible or callous toward family loans.
+But there are simply too many individual variables that may make repayment of a personal loan highly doubtful.

 While you want to exercise discretion, don’t feel that you have to keep quiet about the matter in the name of keeping the peace.

 Chris Smith, a personal finance expert and author of “Securing Your Financial Future,” says that “even though the main purpose of having relatives get together over the holidays is to renew and refresh family ties, there’s a real benefit to having money conversations as well.”

 Even for sensitive topics, Smith says, “I’m a strong advocate of having those kinds of conversations every time you have a chance.”